Joshinshaker-Tech/tp_cicd/docs/git_workflow.md

 # jmt_cicd Workflow

-JMT uses our custom workflow (known as jmt_cicd) for our CI/CD projects, as described below.
+JMT uses our custom workflow based on github flow (known as jmt_cicd) for our CI/CD projects, as described below.

 ## Branches:
 ### main